Spine Surgery

 • Discectomy – This is used to treat a slipped (herniated) disc and is performed by partially or fully removing the affected disc.
 This helps to alleviate the symptoms caused by a herniated disc pressing on a nerve root or spinal cord.

 • Spinal Decompression – Also called spinal laminectomy, this is performed to treat spinal stenosis.
-During the procedure, the surgeon creates a space in the spinal column by removing bone spurs and tissues to reduce pressure on the nerves.
+During the procedure, the spine surgeon creates a space in the spinal column by removing bone spurs and tissues to reduce pressure on the nerves.

-• Transforaminal Lumbar Interbody Fusion – This is a form of spinal fusion surgery where a surgeon accesses the lumbar spine through the intervertebral foramen, removing disc material and fusing vertebrae to stabilize the spine and alleviate nerve compression.
+• Transforaminal Lumbar Interbody Fusion – This is a form of spinal fusion surgery where a spine surgeon accesses the lumbar spine through the intervertebral foramen, removing disc material and fusing vertebrae to stabilize the spine and alleviate nerve compression.
 It is used to treat conditions like degenerative disc disease and herniated discs.

 Possible Risks of Spine Surgery